Are you trying to figure out if Pinterest affiliate marketing is going to be a worthwhile use of your time?

 Planning the design of your pins in advance will save you time overall.

-If you spend just ten minutes to consider your design before you start placing elements on your document, you will be much quicker every time.
+If you spend ten minutes or so, considering your design, before you start placing each element onto your document, you will be much quicker every time.

 #2.
 Design Pins that are the Correct Size

 Pinterest itself has said that the ideal pin size is 600 pixels wide x 900 pixels long.

 So try and stick to this size wherever possible.

 If you find that you really need to go bigger for some of your pins, go ahead and do so, just try and use the recommended size for the majority.